croacna/vulnhub/vikings_1/walkthrough.md

-# Pen-testing phases
+# Pre-engagement / Reconnaissance

-1. Pre-engagement
+Vikings: 1

-2. Reconnaissance
+A CTF machine with full of challenges
-3. Discovery
+Do what is visible, no rabbit holes
-4. Vulnerability analysis
+Learn new things, and make sure that you enum first then hack.
-5. Explotation and Post Explotation
+Discord- luckythandel#6053 {for any-hint}